 Just to give you a perspective, we have a great room (family room, dining room, kitchen in one open space), bathroom, laundry room, and a den/bedroom on our first floor and our second floor is two bedrooms and one bathroom.
 It’s tight even when it’s just a few of us here.
 Luckily we enjoy having company and we hope that our family and friends always feel comfortable at our home.

 During normal daily life, I think the reality of the mundane is what makes us get on each other’s nerves in our small space.
 I think “Handy” would say that the answer is to have people over all the time!

 Hard to Keep Things Neat and Organized

 I consider myself to be a very organized person and you have to be in a small house.
-However, it is very difficult to keep things need and organized when your house is tiny.
-I can have everything neat and clean and nothing out of place and then someone brings in the mail, a package from Amazon, and drops their shoe by the front door.
+However, it is very difficult to keep things neat and organized when your house is tiny.
+I can have everything clean, with nothing out of place and then someone brings in the mail, a package from Amazon, and drops their shoe by the front door.
 It seems to snowball from there.

 I have a proper home for everything in our house but for some reason, I seem to be the only one who knows where those places are???
 I promise it’s not for lack of coaching!